 Whether you crave street tacos or prix-fixe menus, the food scene in Mexico City has long been a draw for travelers—and the openings in 2018 only make the case for a visit stronger.
 Notable newcomers have popped up all around the city, and run the gamut from a casual market stall known for its fresh seafood to a bistro that would feel right at home in Paris to even an inventive ice cream shop dedicated to using local ingredients.

 Planning a trip soon?
-Here are the eight latest restaurants you don’t want to miss.
+Here are the eight latest restaurants in Mexico City you don’t want to miss.

 This impeccably designed, much-anticipated restaurant—named for chef Lucho Martinez’s young daughter—opened in early December in the central Cuauhtémoc neighborhood’s growing Little Tokyo district.
 A gleaming open kitchen and marble U-shaped dining counter set the stage for a menu of nine to 12 seasonally driven dishes with a Japanese bent, like duck with eggplant, yuzu dashi, and chile verde.
 Prepaid reservations are available via Tock up to two months in advance.

 Chef Joaquín Cardoso and his pastry whiz partner Sofia Cortina recently debuted El Roma Bistrot on a tranquil street off of La Roma’s Plaza Rio de Janeiro.
 The simple, yet stylish interior feels like a French bistro, while the menu takes cues from Cardoso’s grandmother, who was born in Cuba.
 There’s tons of seafood, including an amazing fish crudo, grilled catch of the day, and soft-shell crab served over beans and rice.